malbanGit/pitrex-baremetal/README.md

 Read more about PiTrex Baremetal at  in general at: [Malbans PiTrex baremetal pages](http://vide.malban.de/pitrex) (and the pages accessable by the menu).

-To develop baremetal PiTrex you can download a prepard virtual machine for Virtual box (Ubuntu 16.04).
+To develop baremetal PiTrex you can download a prepared virtual machine for Virtual box (Ubuntu 16.04).
 Don't forget to update the sources with the ones found here (on github):  [PiTrex baremetal development virtual machine](http://vide.malban.de/pitrex/pitrex-baremetal-quick-start-unfinished).

 # Structure of this repository